Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Parameterized Complexity

 \begin{restatable}{proposition}{setcoverwone} \textsc{Set Cover} parameterized by $|\mathcal{F}|-t$ is W[1]-hard. \end{restatable}

-\begin{proof} The classical problem \textsc{Independent Set} asks if for a given graph $G=(V,E)$ there is a subset $V' \subseteq V$ of size at least $s$ such that the vertices in $V'$ are pairwise non-adjacent in $G$.
-It is known to be W[1]-hard when parameterized by $s$ \cite{Cyg+15}.
+\begin{proof} The \textsc{Independent Set} problem asks for a given graph $G=(V,E)$ and integer~\(s\) whether there is a subset $V' \subseteq V$ of size at least $s$ such that the vertices in $V'$ are pairwise non-adjacent in~$G$.
+It is known to be W[1]-hard when parameterized by~$s$~\cite{DF13}.

 Let $(G=(V,E),s)$ be an instance of \textsc{Independent Set}.
 We construct a \textsc{Set Cover}-instance $(U,\mathcal{F},t)$ as follows.
-Set $U:=E$, $\mathcal{F}:=\{ F_v \mid v \in V \}$ with $F_v := \{\{v,u\} \mid u \in N(v)\}$ and $t=|V|-s$.
+Set $U:=E$, $\mathcal{F}:=\{ F_v \mid v \in V \}$ with $F_v := \{\{v,u\} \mid u \in N(v)\}$ and $t:=|V|-s$.
 Note that $|\mathcal{F}|=|V|$, hence $|\mathcal{F}|-t=|V|-(|V|-s)=s$. \end{proof}